 Chiltern Open Air Museum Ticket Portal

-At this special event, the Suffolk Free Company and Myal Pyper will transport us back in time to the Elizabethan era, giving us a unique insight into the lives and festivities of that period.
+The Suffolk Free Company and Myal Pyper transport us back in time to the Tudor era, giving us a unique insight into the lives and festivities of the period.

-This May Day event at Chiltern Open Air Museum promises to be an immersive and engaging experience for all ages.
-Whether you are a history enthusiast or simply looking for a fun and educational day out, this celebration of Elizabethan life is not to be missed.
-Join us as we step back in time and celebrate May Day in true Elizabethan style!
+An immersive and engaging living history experience for all ages.
+Whether you are a history enthusiast or simply looking for a fun and educational day out, this celebration of Tudor and Elizabethan life is not to be missed.

-This is a Premium Admission event.
-Free entry for Annual Pass holders.
+This is a Premium admission day.
+Free entry for COAM Annual Members.

 Ticket options